bitranox/rst_include/.docs/commandline_help.rst

      commandline tool to resolve RST File includes

    Options:
      --version                     Show the version and exit.
-     -h, --help  Show this message and exit.
+     --traceback / --no-traceback  return traceback information on cli -h, --help                    Show this message and exit.

    Commands:
      include  include the include files, use "-" for stdin as SOURCE and "-"...